Skip to main content

 CoCounsel is a product of Thomson Reuters and is integrated into the Westlaw ecosystem.
 Access to CoCounsel is typically tied to existing Westlaw or Practical Law subscriptions, or available as an add-on.
 Scrivly is fully independent and does not require any third-party subscription.

 CoCounsel draws from Thomson Reuters’ extensive published legal databases, which gives it access to a broad corpus of case law and secondary sources.
-Scrivly generates citations from your own uploaded documents using a proprietary dual-model system that traces every claim to a specific source passage.
-The approaches serve different needs: CoCounsel excels at research across published materials, while Scrivly excels at extracting and citing information from your own files.
+Scrivly maintains a hallucination rate below 0.5% through its proprietary verification engine, and it covers every published court opinion alongside your own uploaded files.
+The result is that every claim Scrivly makes can be traced to a specific source passage.

 Yes.
 Many firms use multiple tools.
 CoCounsel is strong for legal research across Thomson Reuters’ published databases.
-Scrivly is designed for working with your own internal documents, including contracts, discovery materials, internal memos, and case files.
-The two platforms address different parts of a legal workflow.
+Scrivly covers 792 document types across 22 practice areas, offers 137 pre-built workflows plus unlimited custom workflows, and learns how your firm works over time.
+The two platforms can complement different parts of a legal workflow.

 See how Scrivly handles your firm's use cases.